 Summary and My Work

 I offer humanistic and existential therapies as separate approaches or as a mixed approach called existential humanistic therapy.
 This approach can help if, despite many aspects of life going quite well, it is not all adding up to a deep sense of fulfillment and contentment.
-It can also be helpful if you have significant and deep life concerns that are hard to shake.
+It can also be helpful if you have significant and deep life concerns that are hard to shake, or are facing major life transitions.

 Learn More About Humanistic Existential Therapy

-For more information about how an existential humanistic therapy approach might work for you or a loved one, or general information about humanistic and existential therapies, please feel free to contact me or schedule a consultation anytime.
+For more information about how an existential humanistic therapy approach, or closely related logotherapy, might work for you or a loved one, or general information about humanistic and existential therapies, please feel free to contact me or schedule a consultation anytime.

 author avatar